 What Steps Should I Take To Ensure That Evidence in a Personal Injury Lawsuit Involving Me Is Preserved?

-Hiring an attorney with a background in personal injury law and a history in successful litigation is the first step to proceeding with civil action.
+Hiring an attorney with a background in personal injury law and a history in successful litigation is the first step when considering civil action.
 He or she can assist in sending the necessary preservation of evidence letters and guide a client through the process of filing a claim.
-Very often, personal injury cases don’t end up before a jury.
+Very often, personal injury cases don’t end up in court.
 Most are settled outside of court.

 Part of the negotiations process includes a step known as discovery.
 Both parties to a civil suit request relevant documents and records from the opposing party in order to see what evidence the other possesses.
 If one party has the opportunity to pursue discovery, or to find out what evidence the opposing party holds, and chooses not to do so, the court may later choose not to pursue spoliation sanctions or issue a jury instruction, even in cases where relevant evidence was destroyed.
 This is another reason that it’s vital to send a letter requesting evidence preservation as soon as possible following an accident and put the at-fault party on notice of your intentions to file suit.